ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ## Top-Level Invariants

 - The contract will only assert **valid games** are valid.
-- The latest valid anchor state must never serve the output root of a blacklisted game.
+- The latest anchor game must never serve the output root of a blacklisted game.
-- The latest valid anchor state must be recent enough so that the game doesn't break (run out of memory) in op-challenger.
+- The latest anchor game must be recent enough so that the game doesn't break (run out of memory) in op-challenger.
 - The validity timestamp must start at zero.

 ### Contract Dependents